jpoehnelt/blog/src/posts/running-with-exertional-compartment-syndrome.md

 ---

 :::note
-I am not a doctor and you should see a doctor to diagnose and treat any conditions you may have.
+:exclamation: I am not a doctor and you should see a doctor to diagnose and treat any conditions you may have.
 :::

 I have been running for [a few years now](/run), but have never had such a strange injury as the one I currently have a "working diagnosis" for, Chronic Exertional Compartment Syndrome (CECS).